emilk/egui/CONTRIBUTING.md

 When you have something that works, open a draft PR.
 You may get some helpful feedback early!
 When you feel the PR is ready to go, do a self-review of the code, and then open it for review.

+Please keep pull requests small and focused.

+Do not include the `.js` and `.wasm` build artifacts generated for building for web.
+`git` is not great at storing large files like these, so we only commit a new web demo after a new egui release.

 ## Creating an integration for egui